-----------------------------------

 Genre – Horrorcore, G-Funk, Southern hip hop

 The Geto Boys recorded this song on their debut album.
-The song was written by Brad Jordan, Doug King, William Dennis.
+The song was written by Brad Jordan, Doug King, and William Dennis.

 In what was originally planned as a solo album by Scarface, the song features three of Scarface’s lyrics.
 Rap-A-Lot Records, the label for Geto Boys, decided that it would be better suited as the group’s debut single.